websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 * The Object is integrated with Info framework, so you can select the Object as a content type for a Display Page Template

-* The Object is integrated with the Permissions framework, so you can manage permissions for the new application and its resources.
-The Object's location within the permissions is determined by the Object's scope and panel category key.
-(Permissions Framework)
+* The Object is integrated with the [Permissions framework](../understanding-object-integrations/permissions-framework-integration.md), so you can manage permissions for the new application and its resources.

-* The Object is integrated with the Workflow framework, so you can define/configure a custom workflow for the Object.
-(Workflow Framework)
+* The Object is integrated with the Workflow framework, so you can configure a custom workflow for the Object.

 * The Object is integrated with Forms, so you can select the Object as a data storage option.

+### Configuration Restrictions for Published Objects <!--REVIEW-->

-In order to prevent data loss and system conflicts,<!--SME INPUT--> some configuration options are removed for Objects, fields, and relationships after they are published.
+In order to prevent data loss and system conflicts, some configuration options are removed for Objects, fields, and relationships after they are published.

 * Published Objects cannot be removed.